Document Distribution Routes

 1. Document distribution: original and copies

-When you copy the document from one entity to another, a new document is created (the copy) with some additional tags.
+When a document is added to an entity for the first time, a new document (the copy) is created with some additional tags.
 You can find this copy on both entities.

 Entity where you copy FROM:

-On the entity where you copy from, you will have the original document and a copy when the document is used in another linked entity.
-All the available copies from different entities will appear here.
+On the entity where you copy from (customer, vendor, item), you will have the original document and the copy when the document is used in another linked entity.

 Original Document: